How to lowercase a string in Python

 print(lowercase_texts)--OUTPUT--['hello', 'world', 'python', 'programming']

-- The function returns a special map object, which is an iterator that generates results on demand.
+- This function returns a map object, which is an iterator.
+That makes it memory-efficient, especially for large datasets.

-- To see the results immediately, you convert this object into a list using
+- You convert this iterator to a list using

 Converting case in a list comprehension